 03 – Jane Austen (1775- 1817)

 Like many of her characters, Austen had several siblings and dearly loved her sister, Cassandra.
 Her father was a rector, her mother a vibrant storyteller and her home was one of affection.
-She wrote about the complicated, familiar and colorful people she encountered in everyday life and she struggled with the 18th century’s trivialization of talented women.
+She wrote about the complicated, familiar and colorful people she encountered in everyday life.
+She also struggled with the 18th century’s trivialization of talented women.
 This novelist, who created some of the most celebrated fictional romances, never married.
 It is speculated that she was in passionate love with a man who tragically died and she certainly writes as one who has known deep and lasting love.
-Towards the end of her life, she saw her work praised and admired; although, she was regarded merely as a nameless domestic novelist.
+Towards the end of her life, she saw her work praised and admired.
+Although, she was regarded merely as a nameless domestic novelist.
 After her death, her works were reevaluated to be historical gems which captured the quality and nature of the upper middle class English society.

 02 – Victor Hugo (1802- 1885)